freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Submission Key
 --------------

-The *Submission Key* is the GPG keypair used to encrypt and decrypt documents and messages sent to your SecureDrop.
+The *Submission Key* is the GPG keypair used to encrypt and decrypt messages and attachments sent to your SecureDrop.
 Because the public key and private key must be treated very differently, we sometimes refer to them explicitly as the *Submission Public Key* and the *Submission Private Key*.